duo-labs/webauthn.io/README.md

 go get github.com/duo-labs/webauthn.io
 ```

-Then, copy or rename `config.template.json` and edit if needed.
+Then, edit `config.json` as needed.

 Finally, build and run the application with `go build; ./webauthn.io`)